rugix/.github/profile/README.md

-# Open Lifecycle Engine for Embedded Linux Products
+# Open Lifecycle Layer for Embedded Linux Products

 Rugix provides everything you need to build and maintain robust Linux-powered products, from development to production.